Bespoke Antiqued and Gilded Mirror Glass

 Mirror glass as art

 The beauty of the finishes available to him has inspired Dominic further.
-Working both on his own and in collaboration with others, he has mixed antiqued mirror with (so far) architectural prints, fine art photography and floral patterns to create striking decorative art installations.
+Working both on his own and in collaboration with others including Nina Campbell and Charles Ommanney, he has mixed antiqued mirror with architectural prints, fine art photography and wallpaper to create striking decorative art installations.
 A print is given a new lease of life and additional depth when combined with mirrored glass, and each panel or set of panels is unique because every finish and effect is applied by hand.

-This means ‘gilded glass’ and, as the name suggests, is the technique of applying gold or other metal leaf to the reverse side of glass.
-This produces a reflective surface on the glass panel, and the overlapping metal leaves and the drying process give rise to beautiful variations in this mirrored surface.
-A wide range of striking verre eglomisé mirror finishes can be achieved when it is combined with either tinted glass or Dominic’s bespoke finishes – or both.
+Verre églomisé is a French term referring to the process of applying both a design and gilding onto the rear face of glass to produce a reflective surface; the overlapping metal leaves and the drying process give rise to beautiful variations in this mirrored surface.
+A wide range of striking verre églomisé mirror finishes can be achieved when it is combined with either tinted glass or Dominic’s bespoke finishes – or both.

-Antiqued glass supplied by Dominic and his team can be used to great effect in both contemporary styled and vintage-looking interiors.
-Distressed and antiqued mirror glass panels and tiles, both large and small, have been installed in homes, hotels, bars and restaurants all over the world.
+Antiqued, verre églomisé and gilded glass created by our studio can be used to great effect in all interiors; we work for trade and retail clients with our mirrors being installed in homes, hotels, bars and yachts all over the world.
 Typical uses include wall panels, table tops, door panels, chimney breasts, clock faces, kitchen splashbacks and shower interiors.
-It is through working on such a wide range of projects that Dominic is continuously inspired to explore different ways of working with mirrored glass.
+It is through working on such a wide range of projects that the studio is continuously inspired to explore different ways of working with mirrored glass.

 Dominic Schuster Ltd offer a complete service from site surveying to delivery and installation, as well as advice on design.
-Every project and every client receives Dominic’s individual attention and every mirror is created as part of a bespoke tailored process.
+We supply our standard samples free of charge to trade clients and we happily create bespoke samples for a small fee.